pettah market

 Have Tea on your Colombo walking tour

 Colombo is a great city to wake up in if you are a tea drinker.
 Sri Lanka is still one of the biggest producers of tea in the world.
-The world-renowned Ceylon tea is coming from this tropical nation, therefore, don’t fail to sip an unblended Ceylon tea if you like to know how it tastes like to have a freshly brewed cup of good tea.
+The world-renowned Ceylon tea is coming from this tropical nation, therefore, don’t fail to sip an unblended Ceylon tea if you like to know what it tastes like to have a freshly brewed cup of good tea.

 arrack cocktail